rmoestl/d3v4-es2015-testbed/README.md

 ## How it works
 This small testbed is based on [budo](https://github.com/mattdesl/budo) &mdash; "a dev server for rapid prototyping".

-What budo does is to serve your files, thereby transpiling files on the fly with [Browserify](http://browserify.org/) after they've been saved.
+What budo does is to serve your files, thereby bundling files on the fly with [Browserify](http://browserify.org/) after they've been saved.
 Moreover it is able to live-reload your changes in the browser.

 Furthermore this testbed uses [Babelify](https://github.com/babel/babelify).
-Babelify is transforming ES2015 module syntax into Common.js module syntax that is understood by Browserify.
-Browserify analyzes how modules expressed in Common.js code relate to each other and then produces a bundled JavaScript that can be referenced in a `<script>` tag of a HTML page.
+Whenever budo bundles code with Browserify, Browserify executes the Babelify transformer before.
+Babelify transpiles ES2015 code (including ES2015 module syntax) into ES5 code (with Common.js module syntax).
+This way code originally written in ES2015 is understood by Browserify.
+While bundling, Browserify analyzes how modules relate to each other and then produces a single JavaScript file that can be referenced in a `<script>` tag of a HTML page.

-How Babel, Browserify and Babelify relate can be read at <http://egorsmirnov.me/2015/05/25/browserify-babelify-and-es6.html>.
+How Babel, Browserify and Babelify work together can be read at <http://egorsmirnov.me/2015/05/25/browserify-babelify-and-es6.html>.